law4percent/draw-polygons-for-computer-vision/README.md

 This format is easy to integrate into your computer vision models for training purposes.

 ## Benefits for Computer Vision Projects

-- **Quick Data Collection**: Collect polygonal annotations from images or videos, which are ready to be used for training or testing computer vision models.
 - **Customizable and Easy to Use**: Resize the canvas, upload images or videos, and switch between light and dark mode to suit your preferences.
 - **Downloadable Data**: Download the zone data as plain text, ready for use in machine learning models without additional data wrangling.
 - **Ideal for Research & Education**: Perfect for both professionals and students in computer vision, allowing for easy annotation and zone management.